ioccc-src/winner/next/rules.md

 **`|`**   Each person may submit up to and including 10.000000 entries per contest.

-Each entry must be submitted separately.
+Each submission must be submitted separately.

 <div id="rule10">